samy1312/build-a-bit/README.md

 # build-a-bit
-A news aggregator that aggregates web content such as online newspaper, Blogs and videos in one location for effective viewing .
+A news aggregator that aggregates web content such as online newspaper, Blogs and videos in one location for effective viewing using Django and Android Studio.